Screen time and young children: Promoting health and development in a digital world

 - Moody AK, Justice LM, Cabell SQ.
 Electronic versus traditional storybooks: Relative influence on preschool children’s engagement and communication.
-Journal of Early Childhood Literacy 2010;10(3):294-313.
+J Early Childhood Literacy 2010;10(3):294–313.

 - Parish-Morris J, Mahajan N, Hirsh-Pasek K, Michnick Golinkoff R, Fuller Collins M. Once upon a time: Parent-child dialogue and storybook reading in the electronic era.
-Mind, Brain and Education 2013;7(3):200-11.
+Mind Brain Educ 2013;7(3):200–11.

 - Reich SM, Yau JC, Warschauer M. Tablet-based ebooks for young children: What does the research say?
 J Dev Behav Pediatr 2016;37(7):585–91.

 - Estevez-Menendez M, An H, Strasser J. The effects of interactive multimedia iPad E-books on preschoolers’ literacy.
 In: An H, Alon S, Fuentes D, eds.
 Tablets in K-12 Education: Integrated Experiences and Implications.
-Hershey, PA: IGI Global, 2014.
+Hershey: IGI Global, 2014.

 - Barr R, Lauricella AR, Zack E, Calvert SL.
 The relation between infant exposure to television and executive functioning, cognitive skills, and school readiness.
-Merrill-Palmer Quarterly 2010;56:21-48.
+Merrill-Palmer Q 2010;56:21–48.

 - Zimmerman FJ, Christakis DA.
 Children’s television viewing and cognitive outcomes: A longitudinal analysis of national data.
 Arch Pediatr Adolesc Med 2005;159(7):619–25.